Category Archives: Jordanian Royals

 King Abdullah I

 King Abdullah was the first King of the Hashemite Kingdom of Jordan.
 He was born in February 1882 to the Emir of Mecca and his first wife.
-Following the Great Arab Revolt in 1916, Abdullah was named King of Iraq but he refused the throne.
+Following the Great Arab Revolt in 1916, Abdullah was named King of Iraq but refused the throne.
 The Iraqi throne went instead to his brother Faisal.
 In 1921, Abdullah was recognized by the United Kingdom as Emir of Transjordan, a British protectorate.
 In 1946, Transjordan ceased to be a British protectorate and became the Hashemite Kingdom of Transjordan (later renamed Jordan in 1949), with Abdullah as its first King.
 He had three wives and five children, including his successor, King Talal.
 The only Arab ruler to accept the UN’s plan for Palestine, Abdullah later took part in the 1948 Arab-Israeli War, annexing the territories of the West Bank captured by Jordanian troops in Palestine.
 He later entered into secret peace negotiations with Israel, which likely led to his assassination.

 The Assassin – Mustafa Shukri Ashu

-Mustafa Shukri Ashu was a 21-year old tailor’s apprentice, who was described as a “former terrorist” and had been recruited to kill the King.
+Mustafa Shukri Ashu was a 21-year-old tailor’s apprentice, who was described as a “former terrorist” and had been recruited to kill the King.
 While he was the one who pulled the trigger, ten men were tried for the part in the assassination, including Colonel Abdullah at-Tell who had been the Governor of Jerusalem, and Musa Ahmad al-Ayubbi, a vegetable merchant.
 At-Tell and al-Ayubbi were found guilty and sentenced to death, despite having fled the country.

 The Assassination